pavelmc/arduino-arcs/Si5351_issues.md

 ## Birdies and Background Noise ##

-In almost all setups out there you will find a few users talking about the birdies in the receiver and even about an artificial background noise, well, after experimentation with this setup with a few receiver configurations here in Cuba I can tell you this:
+In almost all setups out there in the internet you will find a few users talking about the birdies in the receiver and even about an artificial (high) background noise, well, after experimentation with this setup with a few receiver configurations here in Cuba I can tell you this:

 1 - Not all birdies comes from the Si5351, some are Arduino and/or LCD related.

-In one of my setups I can power off the Arduino and the LCD but leaving the Si5351 powered on and generating the frequency for the rest of the receiver chain, I can spot at least two birdies that will go completely off once you rest the Arduino + LCD from the equation, so the Si5351 is not the sole culprit.
+In one of my setups I tested to power off the Arduino and the LCD but leaving the Si5351 powered and generating the frequency for the rest of the receiver chain, I can spot at least two birdies that will go completely off once you erase the Arduino + LCD from the equation, so the Si5351 is not the sole culprit.
+Also the background noise levels drops.

-Also the background noise levels drops (Tip: **don't** use a long cable to connect the arduino to the LCD)

-2 - Yes, you can experiment an artificially high background noise, mainly from the Arduino talking with the LCD.
+2 - Yes, you can experiment an artificially (high) background noise, mainly from the Arduino talking with the LCD.

-In one of the developing stages, early in the barGraph introduction I suddenly experienced a high background noise, after firing my Yaesu FT-747GX on and check I can confirm that the noise comes from inside the radio...
+In one of the developing stages, early in the barGraph introduction I suddenly experienced a high background noise, after firing my Yaesu FT-747GX on and check I can confirm that the noise comes from inside the hombrewed radio...

-Later investigations revealed that the MCU (Arduino) to LCD communications and the ADC reading generate a lot of noise, high enough to mask some times the weak signals and get at annoying levels at certain frequencies.
+Later investigations revealed that the MCU (Arduino) to LCD communications and the ADC reading generate a lot of noise, high enough to mask some times the weak signals and even get at annoying levels at certain frequencies.

-To deal with that this sketch minimizes the writes to the LCD to the least possible and the results are good compared to the initial all time refreshing LCD.
+To deal with that this sketch minimizes the writes to the LCD to the least possible and the results are very good compared to the initials with the all time refreshing LCD.

+A user on a mailing list commented recently that keeping the Arduino + LCD + Si5351 module in a shielded compartment away from the sensitive RF components can eliminate this "artificially (high) background noise".

+We are finishing a setup like that now, comments to follow.

+## Datasheet tells three outputs, but in practive it's a gamble of 2+?##

+The internals of the Si5351 are described in depth in the datasheet and further publications, long story short: the Chip has an external crystal as a reference for two (2) independent PLL VCOs in the VHF to UHF range, then you select a chain of divisors to process that VCOs outputs to get your desired frequency.

+The trick is that with three outputs you will have to share two of the outputs with a common PLL VCO frequency and you will have one of them that can be expressed in the correct math to get right on the frequency under certain circumstances.

+### Experience from our side ###

+In the RFT SEG-15 we test the use of the three frequencies from the sketch, one for the VFO with and independent VCO (29 to 60 Mhz) and then a XFO of 28.0 Mhz and a BFO of 200 Khz sharing the same VCO.

+Strange things happened when we start to tune the frequencies out in the radio: the BFO will not move in steps of less than 150 Hz even if you set a step of 1 Hz, further investigations revealed that the library was trading stability (aka: struggle to keep the output active) vs. accuracy of the output.

+In this configuration we found that with a 28.0 Mhz and a another less than 1 Mhz output, sharing the same VCO inside the Si5351 we face accuracy problems on the < 1 Mhz output.

+So we sacrificed the XFO and go back to use the original crystal XFO inside the radio, taking that into account in the sketch: for the RFT SEG-15 the XFO is taken into account and used on the calculations but not activated in any way.

 ## Resume ##

-There are some hams that are building transceivers with this chip (Si5351) and posting the results on the web, none of them have reported any of this problems as an impairment for that particular radio.

-So far in out experiments we are confirming this, the Si5351 is suited to the job.
+There are many hams that are building transceivers with this chip (Si5351) and posting the results on the web, none of them have reported any of this mentioned problems as an impairment for that particular radio.
+So far in our experiments, we are confirming this, the Si5351 is suited to the job.